 The DNA Relatives feature is an interactive 23andMe feature, allowing you to find and connect with your genetic relatives and learn more about your family story.
 Genetic relatives (also known as DNA Relatives matches) are identified by comparing your DNA with the DNA of other 23andMe customers who are participating in the DNA Relatives feature.
 When two people are found to have an identical DNA segment, they very likely share a recent common ancestor.
 The DNA Relatives feature uses the length and number of these identical segments to predict the relationship between genetic relatives.

-Relatives in Common
+Relatives In Common Explained

 Relatives in Common is a table within the DNA Relatives feature that allows you to see the genetic relatives that you and a DNA Relatives match have in common, as well as the estimated relationships and whether all three individuals might descend from the same lineage.